idvorkin/techdiary/notes/mosh.md

+**I no longer recommend mosh.
+It hasn't been updated in years, and it still doesn't support true color.
+I use ssh with tmux and an auto tmux reconnection script instead**

 I want to do remote development on linux, the best way to do this is mosh (instead of ssh).
 It's better because:

     1) Lower latency